PoisotLab/ms_mangal_synthesis/manuscript.md

 recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and especially along environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems and climates are changing rapidly, networks are at risk of unravelling and disassembly: for example by invasion of destabilizing exotic species them [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19;
+As ecosystems and climates are changing rapidly, networks are at risk of unraveling and disassembly: for example by invasion of destabilizing exotic species [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19;
 @BartMcCa19].
 Simulation studies suggest that knowing the structure of the extant network is not sufficient [@ThomGonz17], and that it needs to be